What Does A Property Manager Do?

 Maintenance Fee

-Maintenance costs are part of managing a property, whether you’ve hired someone to help or not.
-Some property managers might charge a fee to cover the costs of monthly repairs that they may have to take care of for tenants, while others may bill you based on the incident.
-In either case, the manager or management company may also charge you extra for their services in handling the incident.
+Maintenance costs are part of property management whether you’ve hired someone to help or not.
+Property managers may charge a fee for monthly repairs or bill per incident.
+In either case, the manager or management company may also charge extra for handling the incident.

 Leasing Fee

 Your property manager might also charge a leasing fee (also known as a new tenant placement fee) to cover the costs of marketing your property to potential tenants.
-This can include the costs to market the property, manage applications and tenants and move-in costs as well.
+This can include the costs of marketing the property, managing applications and tenants, and move-in costs.
 Similar to the other fees, this might be charged as a flat fee or a percentage of monthly rent.

 Lease Renewal Fee